quanticedu/Rate-My-EV/README.md

    command: `node server`
 2. In each of the admin and client directories, start the React apps with this command: `npm start`
-   a.
-A browser window for each app should automatically start.
+   * A browser window for each app should automatically start.
-   b.
-Note that one of the clients will be running on port 3000 and the
-      other on port 3001.
+   * Note that one of the clients will be running on port 3000 and the other on port 3001.

 To run this app in production mode (i.e. with the clients served as